pulumi/docs/content/docs/guides/continuous-delivery/octopus-deploy.md

 For Pulumi apps, you can simply package the entire Pulumi app and extract the bundled package onto a worker where the Pulumi CLI can access them.

-## Create and configure a project

-A [deployment process](https://octopus.com/docs/deployment-process) is comprised of the following steps:

-- Configure Project Variables
-- Create the Process
+## Deployment Process

+In order to create an [Octopus deployment process](https://octopus.com/docs/deployment-process), project variables need to be configured for each of the environments which

 ### Configure Project Variables
 You can configure your AWS Account and Azure Subscription credentials as project variables using the built-in `AWS Account` and `Azure Subscription` variable types.
 Before you can do that, though, you will need to add them to the **Accounts** section under **Infrastructure** in your Octopus instance.